licg9999/review-of-state-management-in-react/04-kinds-of-lightweight-trials-mobx-zustand-jotai-and-valtio/README.md

 $ npm i jotai
 ```

-Similarly, the composite clock would be all placed in `src/CompositeClock`.
+Again, the composite clock would be all placed in `src/CompositeClock`.
 To match the 3 requried states, there would be 3 groups of atoms and state-changing hooks placed seperately in `TimeAtom.ts`, `AnalogueAtom.ts` and `DigitalAtom.ts`.
-An atom represents a state or a derived datum, and a state-changing hook returns a function of state-changing logics to atoms.
+In Jotai, an atom represents a state or a derived datum, and a state-changing hook is built by using state setting calls to an atom.

 And for view components, there are `AnalogueView.ts` for the analogue clock, `DigitalView.ts` for the digital clock, and `CompositeView.ts` as a glue.
 Besides, Jotai providers need to be initialized but doing it costs little.